-Staggered in Vitro Fertilization (St-IVF): As stated above, St-IVF involves using PGS testing of advanced embryos (blastocyst) to identify those that are euploid (“competent”).
-Since PGS requires several days to perform, it precludes transferring fresh embryos to the uterus.
+Staggered in Vitro Fertilization (St-IVF): As stated above, St-IVF involves using PG testing of advanced embryos (blastocyst) to identify those that are euploid (“competent”).
+Since PGT requires several days to perform, it precludes transferring fresh embryos to the uterus.
 Instead they need to be cryobanked (vitrified) and stored for subsequent transfer in a later cycle.
 Thus a St- IVF cycle involves 2 stages: The first involves ovarian stimulation, egg retrieval, fertilization of the eggs and subsequent blastocyst biopsy 5-6 days later, to remove a few cells for karyotyping.
 This is followed by ultra-rapidly freezing (vitrifying) and storing them.
 The second stage (embryo transfer of euploid embryos) is performed later.
 It involves hormonal preparation of the recipient’s uterus, thawing/warming of one or two pre-vitrified euploid blastocysts and then transferring these to the uterus.

 St-IVF improves the efficiency of the IVF process by:

 - Markedly improving the birth rate per embryo transferred

 - Avoiding the need to transfer several embryos at a time thereby reducing the likelihood of high order multiple pregnancies (triplets or greater) and

 - Reducing the incidence aneuploidy-related miscarriages and birth defects such as Down and Edwards’s syndromes.